scipy/scipy/doc/source/dev/governance/governance.rst

 Council any conflict of interest they may have.
 Members with a conflict of interest in a particular issue may participate in Council discussions on that issue, but must recuse themselves from voting on the issue.
-If the BDFL has recused his/herself for a particular decision, they will appoint a substitute BDFL for that decision.
+If the BDFL has recused his/herself for a particular decision, the Council will appoint a substitute BDFL for that decision.

 Private communications of the Council
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~